rocket-pool/RPIPs/tokenomics-explainers/001-why-rework.md

 Consider a mature case with a 3% solo APY and 1.5% RPL value loss per year due to supply inflation.
 Using the same assumptions as earlier, this results in a **2.3% drop** compared to solo staking rewards.
 In such a case, there is no reason to make minipools if you can afford solo validators.

-This does present a solution as well – the minimum staked RPL can be reduced.
-Note that this would reduce the RPL to rETH TVL relationship per **Ideal 3**, which means that the cost to avoiding this brittleness is letting go of a relationship that can be known ahead of time.
+One simple solution to these problems could be to reduce the minimum staked RPL requirement.
+However, this solution would also reduce the RPL to rETH TVL relationship per **Ideal 3**, which means that the cost to avoiding this brittleness is letting go of a relationship that can be known ahead of time.

 The market has no way to signal that they’re interested in Rocket Pool at a minimum RPL stake set at 8% borrowed ETH versus 10% borrowed ETH.
 All we’d see is that the market simply stops making minipools (or even starts exiting them) when the overall package is seen as unattractive.
 We might already be seeing this happen today, as shown by the supply of node operator ETH in Figure 2 below.